sdgilley/content-maintenance/docs/fix-the-problem.md

 Before you make any changes to the temp-fix branch in azureml-examples, see if it currently being used for any docs in azure-ai-docs-pr.

-Run `python find-snippet.py ai` or `python find-snippet.py ml` to see if the temp-fix is one of the active branches for the ml or ai repo.
+Run `python find-snippet.py ml` to see if the temp-fix is one of the active branches.
+As of now, we don't have temp-fix branches in the other repos.
+Create one if necessary.
+To use it in our documentation, add to the .openpublishing.publish.config.json file.

 ### temp-fix is NOT an active branch